next-hat/documentation/docs/guides/nanocl/advanced-usage/virtual-machine.md

 91daefd21c1b login:
 ```

-By default the user and password is: cloud:cloud
+By default, the username and password are set `cloud:cloud`.
-This can be set when you first start your virtual machine.
+You can set these credentials when you first start your virtual machine.
-You can also set ssh keys for better security.
+For enhanced security, you can also set up SSH keys.
-If need to wait for [cloud-init][cloud-init] to finish to be able to login.
+Please note that you have to wait for [cloud-init][cloud-init] to finish before being able to log in.

-## Patch a virtual machine
+## Patch a VM

-You can path a virtual machine to increase his performance, eg: memory, cpu.
+You can adjust the performance of a virtual machine by modifying its resources, such as memory and CPU.

-To do so you can use the following command:
+To do so, you can use the following command:

 ```sh
 nanocl vm patch myvm --kvm --cpu 4 --mem 2048
 ```

-Remove the `--kvm` options if your system doesn't have it enabled.
+In the above command, you can observe several options being utilized:

+* `--kvm` - enables KVM acceleration
+* `--cpu` - sets the number of CPUs to use
+* `--mem` - sets the amount of memory to allocate

-You can reattach to the virtual machine afterwards.
+If your system does not have KVM enabled, you can remove the --kvm option.
+After patching, you can reattach to the virtual machine.

-Note: Patching a virtual machine will stop and restart it.
+Note: Patching a virtual machine will cause it to stop and restart.

 ## SSH connection

-If you aren't using docker desktop, you can connect to the virtual machine from his ip address.
-To grap the virtual machine ip address you can use the following command:
+If you are not using Docker Desktop, you can connect to the virtual machine using its IP address.
+To obtain the IP address of the virtual machine, you can use the following command:

 ```sh
 nanocl vm inspect myvm
 ```

-Should output something like:
+The command should output something like:

 ```yml
 Key: myvm.global